-Courses passed with a grade of D cannot be counted as satisfying the requirements in the major area or in a minor.
+Courses passed with a grade of D cannot be counted as satisfying the requirements for the major or a minor subject.

 The repeat rule was discontinued Summer 1989.
 Cumulative grade-point averages calculated prior to that time continue to include the repeat provisions.
 Academic records that were not adjusted for courses repeated prior to Summer 1989 will not be altered.